Eliminate the Drag That’s Holding Your Business Back (1 of 3)

 • Core processes that take too long

-• Activities no longer serve us
+• Activities that no longer serve us

 • Unnecessary or ineffective meetings